 Cover the pan and cook on high heat until steam forms and cook for three to four minutes.

-When we steam asparagus, we like to add a knob of butter and a spritz of fresh lemon juice or lemon zest.
+Try adding a knob of butter and a spritz of fresh lemon juice or lemon zest to your steamed asparagus or toss it in olive oil, lemon juice and garlic.

 Sauteed asparagus